 As chief financial officer and vice president for finance, Keenan is responsible for all aspects of the Foundation’s business operations, accounting and financial reporting.
 She is also responsible for managing some of the Foundation’s direct investments in companies that have the potential to create significant impacts on the world.

 From 2004 to 2010, Keenan led Paice’s patent infringement litigation against Toyota, which ultimately led to a major license agreement between the parties.
-Paice currently holds nearly 30 U.S. and foreign patents related to hybrid vehicle technology, and Keenan is now leading patent infringement litigation against Hyundai, Kia and Ford Motor Company.
+Paice holds nearly 30 U.S. and foreign patents related to hybrid vehicle technology, and Keenan is leading patent infringement litigation against Hyundai, Kia and Ford Motor Company.

-TRI is currently operating a demonstration facility in Durham, N.C., to verify and validate various configurations of its core technology, and has partnered with Fulcrum BioEnergy to build a facility capable of producing 10 million gallons of jet fuel per year in Nevada.
+TRI is currently operating a demonstration facility in Durham, North Carolina, to verify and validate various configurations of its core technology, and has partnered with Fulcrum BioEnergy to build a facility capable of producing 10 million gallons of jet fuel per year in Nevada.
 The stakes are high – if TRI can successfully demonstrate that its technology is sustainable and practical, the USDA and DOD will fund the facility.
 And the technology, Keenan says, could play a crucial role in solving one of the major problems facing the environment.
 “The bio-refineries will take garbage – which is a huge problem – and turn it into fuel,” she says.
 “If we can get one built, I will feel like we’ve won the lottery.”

 Investing in the future